 Estimating the value of NCHRP research products is challenging.
 A research product can have multiple outcomes, which in turn can lead to multiple impacts.
 Significant time can pass between when the research product is developed, when it is put into practice, and when the impacts of that practice are realized; this affects the timing of any evaluation activities.
 The nature of research products is wide-ranging; some research products are geared towards improving existing practices, while others are useful for informing policy decisions.
 A variety of techniques may be used to measure the impacts themselves, influenced by what measures would be most useful, how easy performance data are to collect, monitor, and replicate.
 Finally, attributing impacts to a research product, when the research product is used as part of a portfolio of other research products, needs to be considered.
 Estimating the value of NCHRP research will likely require approaches that are sensitive to the context of the research and the perspective of the stakeholders trying to understand its benefits.

-Develop guidance (including definitions, assumptions, assessment tools, and methods) that will enable NCHRP to consistently measure the value and impacts of its research products over time.
+- 2. Developing guidance (including definitions, assumptions, assessment tools, and methods) to consistently measure the value and impacts of its research products over time.
 The guidance may also be applicable to state DOTs.

-Demonstrate use of the guidance by applying it to a variety of NCHRP research products and research portfolios to estimate, measure, or assess the value accrued through application of the results.
+- 3. Demonstrating how the guidance can be applied to a variety of NCHRP research products—and research portfolios—to estimate, measure or assess the value of NCHRP research products.

 The guidance will be implementable by NCHRP, and state DOTs where appropriate, to periodically determine the effectiveness of NCHRP research products in (1) changing practices and/or standards, (2) informing policy decisions, (3) educating the transportation workforce, and (4) ultimately generating benefits to society.
-It will also be used to encourage wider implementation of NCHRP research products and for the continuous improvement of the NCHRP research process.
-The guidance will complement previous NCHRP research on measuring and communicating the value of transportation research and draw on other relevant research and practices, including from other sectors and disciplines.
+It will also be used to encourage wider implementation of NCHRP research products, and for the continuous improvement of the NCHRP research process.
+The guidance will complement previous NCHRP research on measuring and communicating the value of transportation research, and will also draw on other relevant research and practices, including from other sectors and disciplines.